qualiaMachine/Intro_GCP_for_ML/episodes/07-Training-models-in-VertexAI-GPUs.md

 - Keep artifacts **together** (model, metrics, history, log) in one folder for reproducibility.
 - `.npz` speeds up loading and plays nicely with PyTorch.
 - Start on CPU for small datasets; use GPU only when profiling shows a clear win.
-- Skip `base_output_dir` unless you specifically want Vertex’s default run directory; staging bucket is just for the SDK packaging tarball.
+- Skip `base_output_dir` unless you specifically want Vertex's default run directory; staging bucket is just for the SDK packaging tarball.

 ::::::::::::::::::::::::::::::::::::::::::::::::